isomerpages/ogp/_our-products/Care360.md

 OGP continues to work closely with MSWs from various institutions to design a comprehensive vision and product that:
 * Provides MSWs with a more holistic and accurate view of patients
 * Enables effective and timely provision of financial and social intervention and assistance
-* Reduces routine manual work (e.g. form filling) done by MSWs to allow them to focus providing care to patients in
+* Reduces routine manual work (e.g. form filling) done by MSWs to allow them to focus providing care to patients
 *  Enhances the patient experience in the public healthcare system